Gongoliers/Library-of-Gongolierium/README.md

 View the [JavaDocs](https://gongoliers.github.io/Library-of-Gongolierium/).

-Up to date with the 2020 FRC build season.
+Up to date with the 2023 FRC build season.

-*Important note: the focus of the Library of Gongolierium has changed, and many features were removed / added.
-See the features below for a list of our priorities.*

-Teams wanting the old functionality can download the code from previous releases (will need to be updated to the 2020 WPILib).

 ### Features
 - Use higher level joystick, sensor, and actuator components